The failure to fully apply security updates (patches) to operating systems and software applications is the leading cause of cybersecurity compromise.

 - Risk is unknown.
 Many organizations do not scan for unpatched vulnerabilities and do not recognize how exposed they really are.
 Without hard evidence, it’s difficult to generate the will to act.

 Our recommendations?
 Scan your environment for unpatched vulnerabilities to understand your current level of risk.
-And don’t procrastinate further to take action to implement an effective patch management process.
+And do not procrastinate any further!
+Take action to implement an effective patch management process.